ohmg-dev/ohmg-website/docs/navigating-the-site/browsing.md

 ## Browse by Map

 Click a point on the map to view its georeferenced Sanborn Maps.
-Click **view &rarr;** to open the viewer for all volumes at once, or choose a volume/edition to go to its **detailed summary**.
+Click **view &rarr;** to open the [viewer](/docs/navigating-the-site/viewer) for all volumes at once, or choose a volume/edition to go to its detailed summary.

 ![Browse by map interface](../../static/img/browse-by-map.png)